mysensors/NodeManager/README.md

 	void setInterrupt(int pin, int mode, int initial = -1);
 	// [28] ignore two consecutive interrupts if happening within this timeframe in milliseconds (default: 100) void setInterruptDebounce(long value);
+	// return the pin from which the last interrupt came int getLastInterruptPin();
+	// return the value of the pin from which the last interrupt came int getLastInterruptValue();
 #endif
-	// register a sensor
-	void registerSensor(Sensor* sensor);
-	// to save battery the sensor can be optionally connected to two pins which will act as vcc and ground and activated on demand
 #if NODEMANAGER_POWER_MANAGER == ON
+	// configure a PowerManager common to all the sensors void setPowerManager(PowerManager& powerManager);
-	void setPowerPins(int ground_pin, int vcc_pin, int wait_time = 50);
+	// to save battery the sensor can be optionally connected to two pins which will act as vcc and ground and activated on demand void setPowerPins(int ground_pin, int vcc_pin, int wait_time = 50);
 	// [24] manually turn the power on void powerOn();
 	// [25] manually turn the power off void powerOff();
 #endif
-	// [21] set this to true if you want destination node to send ack back to this node (default: false) void setAck(bool value);
-	bool getAck();
-	// Request the controller's configuration on startup (default: true) void setGetControllerConfig(bool value);
-	// [22] Manually set isMetric setting
-	void setIsMetric(bool value);
-	bool getIsMetric();
-	// Convert a temperature from celsius to fahrenheit depending on how isMetric is set float celsiusToFahrenheit(float temperature);
-	// return true if sleep or wait is configured and hence this is a sleeping node bool isSleepingNode();
-	// [1] Send a hello message back to the controller void hello();
-	// [6] reboot the board
-	void reboot();
 #if NODEMANAGER_EEPROM == ON
 	// [7] clear the EEPROM
 	void clearEeprom();